-FINANCIAL AND ADMINISTRATIVE COMMITTEE- The Committee established by the County Board to review and recommend appropriation annual budgets and expenditures of funds for all County affiliated entitiesusing agencies.
+FINANCIAL AND ADMINISTRATIVE COMMITTEE The Committee established by the County Board to review and recommend annual budgets and expenditures for all County affiliated entities.

-FINANCIAL INTEREST.
-To hold a "Financial Interest" in an entity means any of the following:
+FINANCIAL INTEREST To hold a "Financial Interest" in an entity means any of the following:

-- (1) Ownership of any interest in an entity or involvement in any relationship from which, or as a result of which, an individual within the past year has received, or is currently or in the future entitled to receive, more than \$1,200 per year, or its equivalent; - (2) Ownership of 5% of any property or business; or - (3) Holding a position in a business involved in contracting with the County, such as officer, director, trustee, partner, employee, or holding any other management position in the business-ef management.
+- (1) Ownership of any interest in an entity or involvement in any relationship from which, , an individual within the past year has received, or is currently or in the future entitled to receive, more than \$1,200 per year, or its equivalent; - (2) Ownership of 5% of any property or business; or - (3) Holding a position in a business involved in contracting with the County, such as officer, director, trustee, partner, employee, or holding any other management position in the business.